 States with separate Medicaid and CHIP administrations should develop ways to routinely merge their data to enhance the feasibility of the measure and facilitate implementation.
 In addition, routine inclusion of several specific elements (e.g., reason for enrollment, reason for disenrollment, English proficiency, etc.) would provide useful information.
-The CMS initiative "Transforming the Medicaid Statistical Information System (T-MSIS)" was designed to assess the feasibility of modifying the existing MSIS system to routinely collect additional data elements.
+Currently, there is a CMS initiative entitled Transforming the Medicaid Statistical Information System (T-MSIS) designed to assess the feasibility of modifying the existing MSIS system to routinely collect additional data elements.